Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Model

+We begin by introducing the four components which constitute the aQPU: the memory register where the computation is carried out, the instruction register containing the program, the tick register controlling which operation is being executed and finally the clockwork timing everything (summarized in Tab.~\ref{tab:subscripts}).

-where $K$ is the number of distinct gates in $\mathcal V.$ In the special case where the target system is a register of qubits, a particularly relevant choice for $\mathcal V$ is one where the gates are drawn from a universal gate set which due to the Solovay-Kitaev Theorem~\cite{Kit97,KSV02,Nielsen2010,dawson2006solovay} allows one to reach any quantum state in the Hilbert space with an error which decreases exponentially in the length of a specific specific sequence (further details can be found in Sec.~\ref{sec:speed_vs_fidelity}).
-Generally, we can write each of the gates in $\mathcal V$ as the propagator generated by some Hamiltonian for a fixed duration $\tau$.
-The set of Hamiltonians $\{H_T^{(k)} : 1\leq k\leq K\}$ is sufficient to generate $\mathcal V,$ given that the the condition
+\paragraph*{Memory register.} We are interested in the case where the aQPU can apply gates from a set $\mathcal V$ consisting of a finite number of unitary operations labeled $V_{M,1},\dots,V_{M,K}$, the subscript $M$ denoting the memory register upon which they act.
+In the special case where the memory system is a register of qubits, a particularly relevant choice for $\mathcal V$ is one where the gates are drawn from a universal gate set like for example the Clifford+$T$ gateset.
+Due to the Solovay-Kitaev Theorem~\cite{Kit97,KSV02,Nielsen2010,dawson2006solovay}, any target quantum state in the Hilbert space can be reached with an error that decreases as a stretched exponential in the length of a specific sequence (further details can be found in Sec.~\ref{sec:speed_vs_fidelity}).
+Equivalently, the gates in $\mathcal V$ can be written as the exponential of a Hamiltonian evolved for some time $\tau$.
+If we suppose that

-is satisfied.
-The fact that the duration $\tau$ has been chosen to be the same for all Hamiltonians is not restrictive, because one can always appropriately rescale the Hamiltonians, such that the product $H_T^{(k)}\tau$ generates $V_T^{(k)}.$

-In the circuit model of quantum computation, where we work with a universal gate set for $\mathcal V$, indexing with an integer $1\leq k \leq K$ as done in Eq.~\eqref{eq:V_gateset} may not be the most natural choice.
-In the case where each of the elementary gates in $\mathcal V$ acts on at most two systems at a time one would rather use a 3-tuple $(i,j,\ell),$ where $i$ and $j$ indicate which qubit the gate acts on and $\ell$ is the index from the list of elementary gates in the universal set.
-In the end, the set of indices $\{(i,j,\ell)\}$ is still finite and can be mapped to a list of integers $\{ k : 1\leq k\leq K\}$ to encode which elementary gate is performed.
-For our purposes, we will use the latter labeling for elementary operations throughout the text.

-\paragraph*{Programs.} A program consisting of $L$ computational steps, is given by the ordered set of unitary operations $V_T^{(a_0)},V_T^{(a_1)},\dots,V_T^{(a_{L-1})},$ where each of them is $\in \mathcal V.$ This means that the index $a_n$ indicating the operation executed at the $n$th step is given as a number between $1\leq a_n \leq K.$ In this work we examine how the selection of these unitaries and the switching between them can be done autonomously throughout a quantum computation.
-We will show how the aQPU can be fed an initial state encoding the sequence $(a_0,a_1,\dots,a_{L-1}),$ and the initial computational state resulting in the unitaries $V_T^{(a_n)}$ carried out on the target system without any additional time-dependent external control.
-A main challenge is how such an aQPU can select among the finite number of $K$ Hamiltonians to generate said sequence and moreover how it can time these operations on its own.
-With respect to the gate set $\mathcal V,$ we define a program as follows: